 This is purely an exchange of time for money.
 You will only pay your VA for the hours they actually worked.

 This is a great option if you don’t need a lot of assistance or don’t need it consistently.
+Your VA will simple invoice you after the project has been completed.

 2. Monthly Retainer